Image © ITV Studios, 1969

 The son of an engineer, Kenneth Cope originally got a taste of acting in the Boy Scouts, taking part in several gang shows.
 He later worked at the Automatic Telephone Company, and was first encouraged to enter acting seriously by his friend Norman Rossington.
 As a youth, Kenneth was in a production of The Merchant of Venice at the David Lewis Theatre in Liverpool, and at the age of 19 he enrolled at the Bristol Old Vic.
 In 1952 he was in Shakespeare's Measure for Measure with the Old Vic Company.
 He would have spell at Cromer before he moved to London and entered theatre in the city.

-Kenneth has also written scripts with his wife Renny Lister (m.
-1961) for numerous programmes, which include Village Hall (1974-75), Striker (1975-76) and The Squirrels (1976-77).
-The couple also once owned a restaurant in Oxfordshire.
-They have three children: their daughter Martha is an actress, and their two sons, Nick and Mark, are musicians and former members of the rock band The Candyskins.
-Kenneth's family run his official Facebook page.
+Kenneth also wrote scripts with his wife Renny Lister (m.
+1961) for numerous programmes, which included Village Hall (1974-75), Striker (1975-76) and The Squirrels (1976-77).
+The couple also once ran a restaurant in Watlington, Oxfordshire, named Martha's Kitchen after their daughter.
+They had three children: Martha, an actress, and two sons, Nick and Mark, musicians and former members of the rock band The Candyskins.

 Mike Pratt